 If you want to make this even quicker you can buy pico de gallo instead of making your own but fresh is so much better.
 However, I understand the need to have healthy foods more easily accessible.
 And sometimes the ones you buy from the store are pretty fresh.

-If you don't live somewhere crab is readily available, the fake crab meat isn't bad in this.
+If you don't live somewhere crab is readily available, the imitation crab meat isn't bad in this.
 I'm sure that's not a glowing review but I love real crab so much it's hard to substitute it.
 When we've made these it's usually the day after a crab dinner with some extra crab meat leftover in the fridge.

 How to cut an avocado